 Designed by a multidisciplinary team of healthcare professionals

 The model for the Healthy Women → Healthy Families Initiative was designed by a multidisciplinary team of medical, behavioral health, and social service experts at Vecino.
 It integrates the following four components:

 Women’s health: Women’s specialty care is delivered as a bundle of comprehensive services.
 These services focus on all aspects of wellbeing, including the non-medical factors in a women’s life that affect her physical and mental health.

-Prenatal health: A multidisciplinary team is delivering Vecino’s specialty prenatal care.
+Prenatal and postnatal health: A multidisciplinary team is delivering Vecino’s specialty maternity care.
 This includes the broad spectrum of prenatal care, from pre-conception and family planning through breastfeeding consultation and postpartum care.

 Family health: Specialty care for women encompasses care for all members of the family unit.
 This includes pediatric care, wellness exams for adults and children, behavioral health services and substance abuse treatment.

 Community health: Vecino is expanding its partnership with schools and community-based organizations to promote the overall well-being of the community and neighborhoods where patients live, study, and work.
 Community health workers are engaging members of the community through health forums, health fairs, and screenings.

 Follow the progress of the Healthy Women → Healthy Families Initiative